Albany Trust: History

-The Albany Trust developed into a pioneering counselling organisation for gay men, lesbians and sexual minorities.

 The funds raised and donated for the work of the Albany Trust allowed it to open offices in October 1958.
 These facilities, at 32 Shaftesbury Avenue, were then also available for the campaigning work of the HLRS.
 The longtime "public face" of these activities was Antony Grey, from 1962 Secretary of both the Albany Trust and the HLRS (the latter later being renamed the Sexual Law Reform Society).

 After the Sexual Offences Act 1967 partially decriminalised homosexual relationships between adult men, the Albany Trust became an educational and counselling organisation.
 From 1967 the Trust was also involved the development of sex education.
 For example, this included support and advice for the Dorian Society of New Zealand.

 The Albany Trust, with help from the Paedophile Information Exchange and the Paedophile Action for Liberation, published a booklet on paedophilia.
 The book was controversial, and campaigners such as Mary Whitehouse claimed that this showed that public funds were being used to subsidise pro-paedophile groups; however, PIE and PAL did not receive public funding directly.